dsa-ou/m269-installer/README.md

    listing the contents of your M269 folder.
    (You can now continue reading Section 1.3 of the book.)

-4. After finishing working on the notebooks, go back to the web browser tab with the dashboard, click on the 'Quit' button, then close the browser tab.
+4. After finishing working on the notebooks, select 'Shut down' from JupyterLab's File menu, then close the browser tab.

 5. Close the PowerShell (Windows) or terminal (Unix).